 - Provide travel products through an e-commerce website

-- Service-based website to help land clients (like consulting or a travel agency)
+- Service-based website to help land clients (like consulting, a travel agency or digital marketing for hotels)

 Pros and Cons of Building a Travel Website